hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/05_bcbio_nextgen.md

 The job can take on the range of hours to days depending on the size of your dataset, and so rather than running interactively we will create a job submission script.

+Open up a script file using `vim` and create your job script:

+	$ vim submit_bcbio.lsf

 ```
 #!/bin/sh